William M. Brodhead: Post-political career

 He declined to run for reelection in 1982 and returned home to the Detroit area.

 He became a partner in the Detroit law firm, Plunkett & Cooney, where he practiced from 1983 to 2003.
 Retiring from the law firm in October, 2003, he practiced on his own until 2006, when he retired completely.

 While in law practice in Detroit, Brodhead served on many non-profit boards including Detroit Public Television, Mt.
 Carmel Hospital, Michigan's Children and the Citizen's Research Council.
 He served at various times as Board Chair of the Skillman Foundation, Covenant House Michigan, Focus:Hope and the Oakland Mediation Center.

+Senate campaign

 In 1994, he was an unsuccessful candidate for U.S. Senator, losing in the primary to Bob Carr, who went on to lose in the general election to Spencer Abraham.

 Personal life

 Brodhead now lives with his wife Kathleen, to whom he has been married since 1965, in Northern California.
 They have two adult children and a granddaughter who also live in Northern California.
-He serves on the board of directors of Covenant House, California.
+He has served on the board of directors of Covenant House, California.